At a Glance

-All individuals on UserTesting Panels sign a terms of service agreement to keep our customer's information confidential.
-However, in some instances, you may want to make contributors aware of additional specific expectations with respect to your sensitive information, or require participants to review a PDF version of your confidentiality terms before they begin a test.
+All individuals on UserTesting Contributor Networks sign terms of service agreements to keep our customer's information confidential.
+However, in some instances, you may want to make contributors aware of additional specific expectations with respect to your sensitive information or require contributors to review a PDF version of your confidentiality terms before they begin a test.

 Use the UserTesting custom confidentiality terms feature to do the following: